-DO: Pursue the required preparatory coursework.
+- Pursue the required preparatory coursework.
 An applicant’s competitiveness in our admissions process is largely based on the completion of our coursework requirements.

-- We understand that the Spring 2020 and Fall 2020 semesters might look different in terms of grading options.
+- We understand that the Spring 2020, Fall 2020, and Spring 2021 semesters might look different in terms of grading options.
 Be sure to have a college official include how grading and coursework options might have been impacted by Covid-19 on the College Official's Report.

-DO: Know that Cornell University and the College of Human Ecology adhere to our own policies regarding placement out of requirements due to Advanced Placement or other related credits.
+- Know that Cornell University and the College of Human Ecology adhere to our own policies regarding placement out of requirements due to Advanced Placement or other related credits.
 Advanced standing at another institution does not guarantee that Cornell will accept that credit.
 The Advanced Placement Equivalencies information outlines how AP credit may be used.
 A maximum of 15 pre-college credits from APs or other sources may be applied.

 Your essays are the best way to convey your goals, experiences, motivations, what you consider important, and how those pieces impact your desire to attend the College of Human Ecology.
 A thoughtful and college-specific approach to the essays and application makes for a more compelling candidacy.
 The College of Human Ecology Admissions Staff is interested in applicants who can articulate a connection to the college mission and programs.

 - Carefully read and respond directly to the College of Human Ecology supplemental admissions essay prompt.

 - Address how the College of Human Ecology is uniquely positioned to help you examine your interests, support your goals, and create purpose.
 Knowing what motivates your interest in and connection to the college and your chosen major helps us better understand your candidacy.